thingsboard/thingsboard.github.io/docs/samples/analytics/spark-integration-with-thingsboard.md

 ### Step 4: Create an Asset

 Now we have to create an Asset which will receive the aggregated data from Spark Application.
-Add new Asset on the Assets screen.
+Add a new Asset on the Assets screen.
 Please, make sure to set the Asset type to WeatherStation:

 ![image](/images/samples/analytics/spark/create-asset.png)